 The legal process can feel convoluted and intimidating.
 Before your consultation, think about any questions you may have regarding your prospective case.
 If your questions aren’t answered initially answered by the intake specialist, don’t hesitate to ask.

 Birth injury law is specialized, so it’s crucial to choose a lawyer with experience in these types of cases.
 For over 30 years, the birth injury attorneys at Miller Weisbrod Olesky have used their decades of experience in medical malpractice law to deliver crucial victories to families in need.
-Our team is made up of not just lawyers, but seasoned registered nurses with firsthand experience in treating severe birth complications like cerebral palsy, fetal bradycardia, and hypoxic-ischemic encephalopathy (HIE).
+Our team is made up of not just lawyers, but seasoned registered nurses with first-hand experience in treating severe birth complications like cerebral palsy, fetal bradycardia, and hypoxic-ischemic encephalopathy (HIE).

 It takes a detailed expert review of the facts and circumstances to determine whether you or the client you are calling on behalf of was injured from birth injury malpractice.